benchristelcom/benchristelcom.github.io/src/heroes4/pattern-language.md

 [Positive Space]: /posts/alexandrian-software/05-positive-space.html

-A common failure mode is to have "dots" of obstacles on a negatively-shaped ground of passable space.
-An example of this antipattern is the map Field of Life.
-This antipattern can make it hard for the player to recognize different parts of the map and orient themselves, because everything looks the same.
+A common antipattern is to have "dots" of obstacles on a negatively-shaped ground of passable space.
+An example is the map Field of Life.
+Taken to an extreme, this can make it hard for the player to recognize different parts of the map and orient themselves, because everything looks the same.

+Another common antipattern is to draw long, thin "walls" of obstacle terrain.
+A rather literal example of this can be seen in Bandits of the Rifen Maze.
+This kind of map is annoying to traverse, doesn't provide many nooks for treasures and monsters, and tends to look flat and bland besides.
+To create positive space, a "wall" should be no more than 4 times as long as it is wide — and probably closer to 2 or 3.

 ## Freebies